The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

-In $73\%$ of the posterior estimations for $\nu$ and $55\%$ of the posterior estimations for $\gamma$ does the log-log-log model generate a posterior sample with an effective sample size $> 10000$.
-The fix-log-log, fix-gam-gam and gam-gam-gam prior distributions provide only $\approx 25-28\%$ simulations for $\nu$ and $21-26\%$ for $\gamma$ fulfilling the rule of thumb (see Figure \ref{fig:effectivesamplesize}).
-This makes the log-log-log prior preferable compared to the alternative prior distributions. \\

-The log-log-log distribution provides the best results in terms of convergence of the posterior estimation, adequate running times and sufficiently high effective posterior sample size in most cases.
-Consequently, we now proceed to evaluate the simulation results of the the log-log-log prior distribution.
+Based on execution time and ESS results, both prior distribution choices are acceptable for the modeling part of the BPgWSP. \\

-\paragraph{Ranking of test specifications based on the AUC:} We rank all combinations of ROPE and posterior CI specifications, credibility levels and combination rules based on the AUC averaged over all sample scenarios given a correct prior belief.
-Table \ref{tab:auc_ranking_lll} shows the top ten test specifications in terms of AUC.
-The highest AUC value of $0.89$ is achieved with an $80\%$ Lognormal ETI as ROPE, an $80\%$ posterior HDI as posterior CI and option 2 for the combination rule (see Table \ref{tab:combination_rules}).
+Table \ref{tab:auc_ranking} shows the top ten test specifications in terms of AUC along with the corresponding FP and TP rates.
+Figure \ref{fig:roccurves} displays the ROC curves of the top one (left) and top ten (right) test specifications.
+The highest AUC value of $0.9$ is achieved with an $80\%$ lognormal ETI as ROPE, an $80\%$ posterior HDI as posterior CI and option 2 for the combination rule.
+The corresponding ROC curve exhibits a TP rate of $0.97$ and a FP rate of $0.17$, indicating a trade-off that prioritizes the detection of TPs.
+The best pWSP test (frequentist) with confidence level of $55\%$ is ranked in 11th place with an AUC of $0.75$ under the given simulation conditions.

-\paragraph{Effect of simulation scenario on AUC performance:} The influence of the sample size, the proportion of ADR events and the expected event-time of the ADR (with correctly specified prior belief) is summarized in Table \ref{tab:effect_of_framework_cond}.
-The BPgWSP test works better with increasing sample size reaching an AUC of $98.9\%$ given a sample size of 5000.
-An increase in the proportion of ADR events seems to improve detectability of the ADR very slightly.
-The test performance is higher for ADRs occurring around the first or third quarter of the observation period with an AUC of $94\%$, but still provides an AUC of $78\%$ for ADRs occurring in the middle of the observation period.
+The influence of the sample size $N$, the proportion of ADR events and the expected event-time of the ADR on the AUC under a correctly specified prior belief is summarized in Table \ref{tab:effect_of_framework_cond}.
+The BPgWSP test works better with increasing $N$ reaching an AUC of $0.978$ given an $N$ of 5000.
+An increase in the proportion of ADR events from $5\%$ to $10\%$ of $N$ increases the AUC very slightly from $0.888$ to $0.913$.
+The test performance is higher for ADRs occurring around the first or third quarter of the OP with an AUC of $0.969$ or $0.946$, respectively, but still provides an AUC of $0.786$ for ADRs occurring in the middle of the OP.